-Administration and office expense during this quarter increased to \$356,199, from \$127,187 in the prior year period.
-The increase is mainly attributable to entering into a "Services Agreement" with both Columbus Exploration Corporation and Columbus Copper Corporation, companies under common management, whereby Columbus Gold provides administration and management services for a fixed monthly fee (see Related party transactions section for further details), instead of allocating costs on a proportional basis.
+Administration and office expense during this period increased to \$742,025, from \$384,730 in the prior year period.
+The increase is attributable to entering into a Services Agreement with both Columbus Exploration Corporation and Columbus Copper Corporation, effective January 1, 2014, whereby Columbus Gold provides administration and management services for a fixed monthly fee (see Related party transactions section for further details), instead of allocating costs on a proportional basis, the addition of a Senior Vice President position, and a general increase in overhead costs.

-The Company increased its investor relations activities during the current quarter, resulting in an investor relations expense increase of \$318,753 compared to the prior year period.
+The Company increased its investor relations activities during the current period, resulting in an investor relations expense increase of \$389,713 compared to the prior year period.